 - a selection of different batteries, such as:

 - a torch battery

 - a watch battery

 - a cellphone battery

 - a hearing aid battery

 - a car battery (or photo)

-1. Look at a typical torch battery.
+- 1. Look at a typical torch battery. - 2.

-Making a battery from a lemon (video) goo.gl/YL7WR 2.
 Describe in words what the battery looks like.
 Refer specifically to the ends of the battery.